subdgtl/HURBAN-Selector/installer/README.md

 The application can parse command-line arguments (run with `-h` for more).
 These can be set in the Windows shortcut file.
-The installer doesn't currently set any options in the shurtcut, but it gives the user the option to create it.
+The installer doesn't currently set any options in the shortcut, but it gives the user the option to create it.
 The shortcut can be manually edited to e.g. start the application in the light theme.